clj-pdf/clj-pdf/README.md

           :start-page 2 ;optional parameter to indicate on what page the footer starts, has no effect when :pages is set to false
          }

- :pages true ;specifies if total pages should be printed in the footer of each page }
+ ;; specifies if total pages should be printed in the footer of each page :pages true

+ ;; references can be used to cache compiled items for faster compilation, ;; see the :reference tag for details
+ :references {:batman [:image "batman.jpg"]
+              :superman [:image "superman.png"]}
+}
 ```